-Head of Finance and Accounting;

 Head of Financial Markets; and

 Head of Business Development.

 Although not a regularity, should any other departments wish to attend the ALCO, approval will have to first be provided by the Chair.
 Any additional attendees to those mentioned above will not be given the right to vote on decisions made at the ALCO.